oss-review-toolkit/ort/website/docs/configuration/ort-yml.md

 ### Resolving Issues

 If the ORT results show issues, the best approach is usually to fix them and run the scan again.
-However, sometimes it is not possible, for example if an issue occurs in the license scan of a third-party dependency which cannot be fixed or updated.
+However, sometimes it is not possible, for example, if an issue occurs in the license scan of a third-party dependency which cannot be fixed or updated.

 In such situations, you can *resolve* the issue in any future scan by adding a resolution to the `.ort.yml` to mark it as acceptable.